Pyprohly/reddit-api-doc-notes/docs/api-reference/legacy_reddit_subreddit_style.rst

    :header: "Status Code","Description"

    "403","You do not have permission to delete an image from the specified subreddit."
-   "500","The `img_name` parameter was not specified."
+   "500","The `img_name` parameter was not specified or was empty."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_delete_sr_img